apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

       T6UOrg3,T6UOrg4,T6UOrg5,T6UOrg6,T6UOrg7,T7UOrg1,T7UOrg2,
       T7UOrg3,T7UOrg4,T7UOrg5,T7UOrg6,T7UOrg7"
  ```
- Note: These Perm and User OUs must be created prior to this sections's ARBAC sample load script being run.
+ Note: The Perm and User OUs must be created prior to the ARBAC sample load script being run.
- Those OUs are created during Apache Fortress Core integration testing inside the class named *FortressJUnitTest*.
+ They get created during Apache Fortress Core integration testing.
+See [FortressJUnitTest](https://github.com/apache/directory-fortress-core/blob/master/src/test/java/org/apache/directory/fortress/core/impl/FortressJUnitTest.java).

  c.
-Next the policy load script performs the following:
+Next, the ARBAC sample policy load script performs:

- * Creates the Administrative Permissions that correspond with every Apache Fortress Rest service in this system.
+ * Create one ARBAC Permission for every Apache Fortress Rest service that is secured by ARBAC02 (all but the access and config managers).
- * Grants the Admin Perms to the Admin Role *fortress-rest-admin*.
+ * Grants every ARBAC Perm to the ARBAC Role *fortress-rest-admin*.
- * Assigns the Admin Role *fortress-rest-admin* to the test User *demoUser4*.
+ * Assigns the ARBAC Role *fortress-rest-admin* to the test User *demoUser4*.
-   * Users who have been granted this role, like *demoUser4*, may call every Apache Fortress Rest service in this syteem and pass the ARBAC02 perm checks.
+   * Users who have been granted this ARBAC role, like *demoUser4*, may call every Apache Fortress Rest service in this syteem and pass the ARBAC perm checks.
-   * Assigned users will pass the ARBAC02 organizational checks for (only) the data contained within the Apache Fortress core junit tests.
+   * Assigned users will pass the ARBAC organizational checks for (only) the data contained within the Apache Fortress core junit tests.
-   * Assigned users will pass *all* of the ARBAC02 role range checks.
+   * Assigned users will pass *all* of the ARBAC role range checks.

  d.
 To load the [FortressRestArbacSamplePolicy](./src/main/resources/FortressRestArbacSamplePolicy.xml) into LDAP: